If you're looking for an expert same day 'emergency dentist near me' in Leicester, our friendly and highly rated team can help.

 If it's not possible to reinsert the tooth, put the tooth in a small container of milk (or cup of water that contains a pinch of table salt, if milk is not available).

-Contact us as quickly as possible, if out of hours call NHS 111 or visit you nearest A&E department.
+If you need emergency dental care out-of-hours, please call NHS 111 or visit you nearest A&E department.

 The practice provides access for disabled patients and there is car park at front of the building.